dmitrysamodurov/Aspose.Email-Documentation/cpp/developer-guide/working-with-mime-messages/creating-and-setting-contents-of-emails/_index.md

 - Create an instance of the MailMessage class.
 - Set mail message properties.
 - Save mail message in different formats.
+- Create an instance of the SmtpClient class and send the email using the Send method.

 The following C++ code snippet shows you how to create a new email with different properties.